 Can Trauma Cause Dyslexia?

-In some cases, physical and emotional trauma is a potential cause of Dyslexia.
-In those cases, the Dyslexia is referred to as Trauma Dyslexia or as Acquired Dyslexia.
+In some cases, physical trauma is a potential cause of dyslexia, which is referred to as acquired dyslexia.

-When there is physical trauma (fall from a ladder, car accident, sports injury, stroke, or concussion), a person can experience a brain injury that leads to Dyslexia.
+When there is physical trauma (fall from a ladder, car accident, sports injury, stroke, or concussion), a person can experience a brain injury that leads to dyslexia, or other learning difficulties.